Student Mental Health Resources

 - Talking to a friend:

 Mental health therapy/counseling can provide a neutral and well trained ally.
 The terms therapist and counselor are often used interchangeably.
-These terms usually are used in reference to a Psychotherapist.
+These terms are usually used in reference to a Psychotherapist.

 - This person may help you ask for what you want and need in a more helpful way.